 My passion is in helping people to thrive.
 I refer to myself as a Thriveologist.
 I am constantly studying how and why people thrive, then taking that information and helping others to thrive.

 This became more poignant for me a number of years ago.
 I was diagnosed with an illness that should have left me chronically disabled, and prematurely killing me.
 Thankfully, I recovered.
 But it gave me a new appreciation for life.
 I now live on what I call "bonus time."
 I didn't know whether I would have anymore time.
 So it is all bonus now.

 My life purpose is to teach others to thrive, all while learning to thrive more myself.

-Dr. Lee H. Baucom
+Articles by Dr. Lee H. Baucom

 |Main Specialty||Divorce/Divorce Prevention|

 |I practice in||All areas, please inquire|